 The coffee supply chain is comprised of many pieces, spanning continents and involving dozens if not hundreds of individuals.
-As a whole, the supply chain leaves a significant carbon footprint, yet its fragmented nature makes it exceptionally difficult to coordinate emission-reduction efforts on a global scale, because no single party has control over the entire supply chain.
+As a whole, the supply chain leaves a significant carbon footprint.
+Its fragmented nature makes it exceptionally difficult to coordinate emission-reduction efforts on a global scale, because no single party has control over the entire supply chain.

-In their 2022 Carbon and Coffee report, the Specialty Coffee Association noted that to keep pace with projected global demand for specialty coffee over the next 30 years, the industry will have to at least double current production levels – all in the context of potentially dramatic declines in global yields over the same time period due to deteriorating climate factors.
-The headwind this produces is that to meet this demand growers may be incentivized to churn out coffee as quickly as possible, and abandon methods that are climate-friendly but more costly to maintain and take longer to bear fruit.
+In their 2022 Carbon and Coffee report, the Specialty Coffee Association noted that to keep pace with projected global demand for specialty coffee over the next 30 years, the industry will have to at least double current production levels.
+This expansion in production will have to occur alongside potentially dramatic declines in global yields over the same time period due to deteriorating climate factors.
+The headwind this produces is that to meet this demand growers may be incentivized to churn out coffee as quickly as possible, abandoning slower methods that are climate-friendly but more costly to maintain.

 Various studies have attempted to break down emissions per segment of the coffee supply chain.
 These figures tend to vary, as different assumptions at any point in the analysis can skew the carbon breakdown toward one component or another.

 Some estimates attribute around 30% of total emissions to roasting and transportation.
 Traditionally, roasting has been a gas-powered activity, releasing significant carbon emissions and volatile organic compounds into the environment.
-Transportation of coffee can be similarly pollutive, given that all coffee consumed in the continental US travels over air, land or sea to get here, followed by additional transportation to the roasting facility and then again out to the final point of sale.
-This hub-and-spoke distribution network is not necessarily optimized for energy efficiency either, in that the truckloads may not be full or the routes may not be planned around fuel efficiency.
+Transportation of coffee can be similarly pollutive, given that all coffee consumed in the continental US travels over air, land or sea to get here.
+Then there’s additional transportation to the roasting facility and then again out to the final point of sale.
+This hub-and-spoke distribution network is not necessarily optimized for energy efficiency either.
+Truckloads may not be full or the routes may not be planned around fuel efficiency.

-Bellwether Coffee, based in Berkeley, CA, is addressing both of these segments simultaneously by making electric roasting more accessible to downstream parties (such as cafes and restaurants) that historically would buy coffee roasted elsewhere, likely with gas-powered equipment and then transported on gas-powered vehicles.
+Bellwether Coffee, based in Berkeley, CA, is addressing both of these segments simultaneously by making electric roasting more accessible to downstream parties, such as cafes and restaurants.
+Historically, such parties would buy coffee roasted elsewhere, likely via gas-powered equipment and then transported on gas-powered vehicles.

 Bellwether’s roasters are 100% electric, ventless, aided by digital roast profiles, and are designed to facilitate decentralized roasting by businesses that could not previously roast coffee in-house.
 Moreover, Bellwether’s roasters are closed-loop systems that use recirculated air, eliminating the energy inefficient process of constantly heating outside air.